-Of course the Scottish wildcat is just one member of a very important feline family tree; you can learn more about the ancestors on our history and evolution page, but what about the surviving members?
+The Scottish wildcat is just one member of a very important branch on the feline family tree; you can learn more about the ancestors on our cat history and evolution page, but what about the other wildcats still around today?
 Below you can find a little information on the family that has roamed, evolved and ruled their niche over a greater area than any other cat; Felis Silvestris, the cat of the forest.

-The European wildcat evolved from Martelli's wildcat, one of the first true small cats; the Scottish wildcat is a sub-species of the European family.
+The European wildcat evolved from Martelli's wildcat, one of the first known true small cats; the Scottish wildcat is debated as either a sub-species of the European family or an important isolated island population of it.
 Europeans are generally a little smaller than Scottish, with a little less camoflage, about the same amount of distaste for humans and a definite preference for forests.
-Ranging over most of Europe they are considered to be of "least concern" in conservation terms, however human development has caused extreme population fragmentation so numbers could easily drop off quickly.
+Ranging over most of Europe they are considered to be of "least concern" in conservation terms, however human development has caused extreme population fragmentation, and many of these populations are in the low hundreds so numbers could easily drop off quickly.

-The Europeans face similar threats to our cat; in populous and developed countries hybridisation is a big issue, human presence and persecution has seen the small island populations such as Crete and Corsica fade into extinction over the last century, while habitat fragmentation is a problem for all of them.
-Germany is the only country investing significant efforts into conserving them with some success in captive breeding and reintroductions.
-The German team are just starting to look at ways to overcome the fractured habitats which have caused even mainland populations to become effectively very small, such as Poland's wildcat often called the Zbik; only 200 remain mostly in one large national park.
+The Europeans face similar threats to our wildcat; in populous and developed countries hybridisation is a big issue, human presence and persecution has seen the small island populations such as Crete and Corsica fade into extinction over the last century, while habitat fragmentation is a problem for all of them.
+Germany is the only country investing significant efforts into conserving them with some success in captive breeding and reintroductions, though there are also efforts underway in the Czech Republic.
+The German team are starting to look at ways to overcome the fractured habitats which have caused even mainland populations to become effectively very small, such as Poland's wildcat often called the Zbik; only 200 remain mostly in one large national park.

-Numerous subspecies have been suggested but the Scottish is the only one given any real credence; a few hundred years ago the European population would have covered almost the entire landmass, but the Scots have been seperated at least 9000 years by the English Channel.
-The European wildcat is the father of all the other wildcat species and could be seen as the defender of the feline homeland; cats first evolved in Europe's forests and Martelli's wildcat walked there over 12 million years ago, to lose them would be to lose a cornerstone of feline evolution.
+Numerous subspecies have been suggested but the Scottish is the only one given any real credence; a few hundred years ago the European population would have covered almost the entire landmass, but the Scots have been seperated for at least 9000 years by the English Channel developing some unique behaviours.
+The wildcats of Europe are the father of all the other wildcat species, reaching back through Martelli's cat over 12 million years, to lose them would be to lose a cornerstone of feline evolution.

 European wildcats forced south by ice ages evolved into a more slender and lightweight creature with a much thinner coat suited to the warm climates it found.
 Opinion continues to vary on exactly how to divide up the African and Asian populations; at one point just African and Asiatic were recognised, but today three distinct species are considered.
 Cafra was at one point considered just a subspecies of the African wildcat covering most of Africa south of the equator, today they're the true African wildcat and found primarily in grassland or forest avoiding dense jungle.